 Treat life as the pure joy it is and do something that brings you genuine pleasure.
 Being content with your life and satisfied with the choices you make improves your chances of having a long and healthy life.

-And one more thing: laugh all you want, literally.
+One more thing: laugh all you want, literally.
 Because a good laugh significantly adds to your lifespan.
-Because, when you think about it, aging well is all about living and enjoying life.
+And, when you think about it, aging well is all about living and enjoying life.

 5. Be a social animal